-These enormous bronze relics now lying amongst the dandelions, or else re-erected on plain stone plinths, have been saved, gathered up from across Hungary, and placed here together.
-They are all that remains of the thousands like them that were torn down and destroyed in towns and cities across the country during the Hungarian uprisings and are now being preserved in this park.
+These enormous bronze relics now lying amongst the dandelions, or else re-erected on plain stone plinths, have been saved.
+Gathered up from across Hungary, and placed here together.
+They are all that remains of the thousands like them that were torn down and destroyed in towns and cities across the country during the Hungarian uprisings.
+They are now being preserved together in this park.

 Budapest’s Stalin Monument was completed in 1951 and erected in the City Park as a “gift” to the leader, from the Hungarian people.
 It stood 25m high, with an 8m tall bronze statue of the man himself on the top, master of all he surveyed.

 The decorative panels around the base depicted the people of Hungary honouring, welcoming their masterful leader.
 A newspaper in Budapest printed the following at the time:

 “Stalin was with us before, now he will be with us even more.
 He will watch over our work and his smile will show us the way.
 I have been told that in Moscow it is customary to pay a visit to Comrade Lenin in Red Square.
 Before beginning or after finishing an important task either to report or to ask his advice.
 Undoubtedly the same will occur here with this statue of Comrade Stalin.”

 But the veneration of the statue didn’t last long.

 Just 5 years later on October 23rd 1956 around 200,000 Hungarians gathered in Budapest.
 Fired up by the political reform that was taking place in Poland they broadcast their demands on Hungarian radio.
 One of those demands was the immediate dismantling of Stalin’s statue.